zuri-training/Pro_Team_41_Chunk-File/README.md

 ## Project Description
-This project, ***ChunkIT***, is a project initiative introduced by the Zuri team.
-It is useful for anyone sharing large documents.
-Chunking is simply the process of splitting large files into smaller files called chunks without losing their content or quality.
+This project, **ChunkIT**, is a project initiative introduced by the Zuri team.
+ChunkIT is a platform that accepts CSV or JSON large files and chunks them into smaller bits.
+It also allows users to save or download their files in zipped format anytime. **Chunking** is simply the process of splitting large files into smaller files called **chunks** without losing their content or quality.

-## Objectives
+### Objectives
-- To solve problems regarding issues of having large CSV and JSON files
+- Solve problems regarding issues of having large CSV and JSON files
 - Allow user to split large CSV and JSON files
-- The user should be able to save files and have the possibility of downloading it later in the future
+- Allow user to save files and have the possibility of downloading in the future
-- The user should be able to view statistics of splittings done previously
-- The user should be able to sort split CSV and JSON files easily

-## ChunkIT Solutions
+### ChunkIT Solutions
 - Create means of chunking CSV and JSON files seamlessly
 - Easily import, save and download your CSV and JSON files anytime
 - Chunking as much as 250MB of CSV and JSON files without a fee
 - Splitting files into different sizes and numbers

-## Technologies Used
+### Technologies Used

-- HTML/CSS/Javascript (Frontend)
+##### HTML, CSS
+HTML & CSS add structure and style to the webpages.

+#### Javascript
+while Javascript adds functionality in the frontend.

 - MYSQL (Database)
 - Django - Framework, Python (Backend)

-## ChunkIT Key features
+### ChunkIT Key features

 > Landing page